-Retention marketing, the art of keeping customers engaged, satisfied, and loyal, is not just a buzzword but a foundational business strategy.
-This comprehensive guide dives deep into the intricacies of retention marketing, offering practical strategies to maximize customer loyalty and lifetime value.
+Retention marketing, the art of keeping customers engaged, satisfied, and loyal, is not just a buzzword but a foundational business strategy. this guide dives deep into the intricacies of retention marketing, offering practical strategies to maximize customer loyalty and lifetime value.

 Understanding Retention Marketing